HassanMunene/B2B-Mpesa-paybill-API/README.md

 On the mpesa Business portal we will to create some users to manage transactions especially b2b intra transfer we will also come back to this.

 Something else I wanna throw here is that the organisation portal will be mainly for the apis but the business portal is mainly now managing your business account for the paybill.
+First thing you should know is the   G2 portal (organization portal) is the one that is created first because after you apply for a paybill using the form I willprodive the form link, this first step is that the mpesa support team helps you create the G2 portal.
+So the only way you can have the Business portal is if you already have the G2 portal